new-guy/screeps-os/README.md

 - Able to sleep the BootstrapSpawner prcess when there are no available spawners in the Colony.
 - Use sleep to force building regeneration every once in a while
 - Move room and creep property initialization somewhere better than main.js

+### Colony Scouting

+- Colonies need to understand rooms that are nearby.
+This means that it needs to automatically scout rooms.
+    - Maybe have two different scouting control processes - one for when we have observer, and one for not.
+Start with the latter (duh)
+    - Colonies need a memory object to keep track of scouting reports.
+Something like

+    {
+        "reportTime": Game.tick when created,
+        "info": {
+            //Info that's created by the scouting process }
+    }
+- Need to automatically add sources in nearby rooms to the list of available sources.
+This needs that the colony object needs to automatically send scouts outside of the room

 ## Things we need